deannapi/note-taker/README.md

 * [Node.js](https://nodejs.org/en/)

 ## :bulb: Description
-        🔍This application will use an Express.js back end and will save and retrieve data from a JSON file.
+        🔍This application will use an Express.js back-end and will save and retrieve data from a JSON file.

         GIVEN a note-taking application
         WHEN I open the Note Taker